Dale Amanda Tylor, M.D., M.P.H.

 After fellowship training, Dr. Tylor joined the faculty at Vanderbilt University, which is currently ranked 7th in the United States for Best Hospitals for Ears, Nose and Throat on US News and World Reports review of all hospitals in the country.
 She was an Assistant Professor of Otolaryngology and helped to teach medical students, residents, and fellows on the care of children with problems of the ears, nose and throat.
 She was on the medical school admissions committee and was a faculty affiliate advisor for active medical students.
 She helped to build a program to address tongue tongue, known as ankyloglossia, in newborns, and treated babies from many surrounding states.
 She was a member of the Vascular Malformations team, and helped to streamline a system to treat babies with the common vascular tumors called hemangiomas in a minimally invasive manner with medication instead of surgery.
 She was also on the Cochlear Implant team and Auditory Neuropathy team, and treated many patients with complex chronic ear conditions and hearing loss.
 While there, she assisted with the Innovations team to improve the electronic medical record system to improve how patient information is used to help provide the best possible care to patients.

-Dr. Tylor has a significant interest in public health and patient education and has been working on completing a Master of Public Health through the University of Liverpool in the United Kingdom.
+Dr. Tylor has a significant interest in public health and patient education and completed a Master of Public Health through the University of Liverpool in the United Kingdom in 2013.
 She is a member of the Media and Public Relations Committee of the American Academy of Otolaryngology and has been featured as an expert Otolaryngologist in a number of publications read by hundreds of thousands including Shape magazine, Women’s Day, Real Simple, Spry and others, and has been on television segments and on the internet.
 She has even been an expert fact checker on Who Wants To Be A Millionaire.
 Dr. Tylor has also helped to teach other doctors how to work with reporters and the public.

 Dr. Tylor has expertise in treating disorders of the Ears, Nose, and Throat, and has special skill in treating children, in ear and hearing issues, and with minimally invasive management of the head and neck.
 She is experienced in utilizing balloons in the sinuses and airway, performing sialoendoscopy to address certain salivary problems, and performing complex ear procedures including cochlear implantation, bone anchored hearing aid placement, tympanoplasty and mastoidectomy